neosmart/prettysize-rs/README.md

 ## Parsing sizes from strings

-The `FromStr` impl or the static `Size::from_str()` member function can be used to parse sizes from text, and support a wide variety of input formats and representations:
+The `FromStr` impl or the static `Size::from_str()` member function can be used to parse sizes from text, and supports a wide variety of input formats and representations:

 ```rust
 let size1 = Size::from_str("123456").unwrap();